wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 For traffic going both ways Average CalibrationFactor dBC to dBA was calculated as 0.97 with Standard Deviation 0.03

-For traffic In – Average CalibrationFactor dBC to dBA  was 0.98 with Standard Deviation 0.03
+For Traffic travelling In – Average CalibrationFactor dBC to dBA  was 0.98 with Standard Deviation 0.03

-For Traffic travelling Out – Average CalibrationFactor dBC to dBA  was 0.97 Std Deviation 0.03
+For Traffic travelling Out – Average CalibrationFactor dBC to dBA  was 0.97 with Standard Deviation 0.03

 **Detailed comparison of dBA to dBC readings at the test site**